 Kids with sensory processing issues aren’t trying to be difficult.
-The brains of people with sensory processing issues have trouble filtering, organizing and interpreting information taken in by the senses.
-This can cause extreme reactions to sensations like bright light, noises, smells, tastes and textures.
+The brains of people with sensory processing challenges have trouble filtering, organizing, and interpreting information taken in by the senses.
+This can cause extreme reactions to sensations like bright light, noises, smells, tastes, and textures.

-Explain that your child’s behavior isn’t a choice she is making.
-It’s a reaction to what her brain is telling her.
-Also share whether your child is oversensitive or undersensitive, and which of her senses are involved.
+Explain that your child’s behavior isn’t a choice.
+It’s a reaction to what your child’s brain is telling them.
+Also share whether your child is oversensitive or undersensitive, and which of the senses are involved.

 Keep it simple.

-There’s no need to go into great detail when describing sensory processing issues to friends and family.
-The most important thing for them to know is what your child is feeling when she has extreme reactions.
+There’s no need to go into great detail when describing sensory processing differences to friends and family.
+The most important thing for them to know is what your child is feeling when your child has extreme reactions.

 Explain the range of reactions.

 When describing what your child is going through, be sure to mention that every child is different.
 Just like some of us are always cold or want to turn down the TV, kids have different sensitivities and reactions.